Tlapka06/JakeSnake/README.md

 ## Known bugs
 - Lower right corner cannot be drawn.
 (You won't see what's there)

-If you find another bug, please send me an email to <mail.me@anidor.org>

 ## License
 Copyright © 2022 Jakub Janík